jeffreybergier/Hipstapaper/README.md

     CoreData-V3Store-V3Model-->Umbrella;
 ```

+### Navigation Strategy

+Navigation is the heart of this application.
+Each major piece of UI defines a [`Navigation`](Hipstapaper/Packages/V3Interface/Sources/V3Interface/Main/Navigation/NavigationProperty.swift) property wrapper.
+This property wrapper stores all of the navigation state in SceneStorage.
+Navigation state includes current [Tag and Website selection](Hipstapaper/Packages/V3Interface/Sources/V3Interface/Main/Navigation/SelectionProperty.swift), any modals that are presented, the current [search query](https://github.com/jeffreybergier/Hipstapaper/blob/main/Hipstapaper/Packages/V3Interface/Sources/V3Interface/Main/Navigation/QueryProperty.swift), and sort order.
+The selection states and modal dialogs often require the `Identifier` of either a website or a tag so there are [`Website.Identifier`](Hipstapaper/Packages/V3Model/Sources/V3Model/Website.swift) and [`Tag.Identifier`](Hipstapaper/Packages/V3Model/Sources/V3Model/Tag.swift) that service as type-safe wrappers around the raw string of a Core Data Object Identifier URL.

+Encoding all of this data in a single struct and storing it in SceneStorage immediately makes the application support State Restoration.
+As well, it means any part of the Scene can reason about its current presentation state and change it.

+#### Only Pass Identifiers to New Screens

+I'll go into more details in the Core Data section, but I have a rule where only identifiers are passed to new screens.
+This allows the state to easily be encoded in SceneStorage.
+It also enables all views to always live update.
+If you encode full model instances into SceneStorage, then you can "inflate" stale data.
+Also, if you pass complete model instances to screens, then the data they display is "dead".
+In a modern application, all the data on disk can change at any time.
+This is especially true if your data syncs with other devices.
+For these reasons, I only ever pass identifiers to screens and the screens are responsible for getting that data from the disk in such a way that changes in the underlying data will cause the screen to refresh.
+SwiftUI makes this incredibly easy compared to AppKit/UIKit.

+#### Modal Presentation is Still Broken

+In iOS 16 and macOS 13, Apple fixed "Stack" presentation.
+The new stack presentation API is great a super easy to work with.
+However, modal presentation is still funtamentally broken.
+The reason is that any given screen can only have 1 modal presentation at a time, but modal presentation is represented in the UI as `N` number of modal presentation booleans.
+If two booleans are set to `YES` at the same time, an error is printed to the console and the behavior is not defined.
+On top of that, there is no way to query the environment to know if a modal presentation is happening.
+I tried to work around this by add an `isPresenting` computed boolean property to each Navigation struct.
+This allows me to do some preflight to see if something can be presented programatically.
+However, this only works so well.
+First, its manual.
+No easy way to automatically compute this property.
+Second, it doesn't account for system presentations such as menus.
+I really hope that Apple fixes this in iOS 17/macOS14.
+I don't think the problem is that hard.
+If the environment contained a generic `modalPresentation` value, then a presentation modifier could be configured to watch for the type that is in the environment.
+This would be much cleaner and prevent the possibility of trying to present more than 1 modal presentation.

+Come to think of it, this might be doable without Apple's help... note to self 📝

 ### Error Handling

 Error handling on iOS has always been hard.
 In the old days, it was possible to perform a user function and if it had an error, show that error to the user.
 However, in the current world where syncing and other activities are happening in the background, this 1-1 approach is no longer feasible.
 Rather, any part of the app needs to be able to present errors without any user interaction.
 AppKit on macOS has always made error handling [very easy with convenient methods](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ErrorHandlingCocoa/ErrorRespondRecover/ErrorRespondRecover.html) to pass errors down the responder chain and to present raw NSError objects in a user readable way.
 Unfortunately SwiftUI, like UIKit, doesn't help with any of this.